swfischer/Kinetis-L-FreeRTOS-GCC/README.md

 * a driver for the on-board multi-color LED (led.c/h)
 * a driver for the on-board touch pad (touch.c/h)
 * a driver for the console UART via the OpenSDA port (uart.c/h) - this includes a TX path which used DMA to reduce interrupt overhead
+* a driver for interacting with GPIOs (gpio.c/h)
+* a driver for interacting with Servo PWM signals (servo.c/h) - this includes the ability to independently control up to 16 servo motors (*** functional but not well tested yet)

 In ./util/*: